ltrujello/ltrujello.github.io/docs/category_theory/Operads/Operads on Sets.md

 \]

 With those notation above each permutation acts as
-\

 <img src="../../../png/category_theory/chapter_9/tikz_code_1_9.png" width="99%" style="display: block; margin-left: auto; margin-right: auto;"/>
-hich can be more formally understood as the tuple
+which can be more formally understood as the tuple
 \begin{equation}
 (
 \overbrace{\rho'_{i, \sigma_i^{-1}(1)}(1),